NSU-SU19CSE299S01/SU19CSE299S01G07NSU/README.md

 **Features** :

-1. Feeds of most visited tourist sites in our country.
+1. Feeds of most visited tourist sites in our country--> This is the core feature where tourists will be able to see the details and logistics.
-2. Community of Users
+2. Community of Users--> Here users can create and read posts about various tour places and share their tour experiences.
-3. Ticket Booking
+3. Booking-->With this feature users can book their preferable hotels in their desired destination.
-4. Travel Scheduling
+4. Map --> A map is included in the website to enable the users to easily identify the location of our country.
-5. Reviews
+5. Donations - User will be able to make donations through our website.
+The donations will be then given to provide healthcare to the people living below the poverty line.
-6. Admin-control
+6. Admin-control--> The primary admin has all the access but he/she can assign other users based on their contributions to the community, as moderator or core panel admin too.
-7. User Signup/Sign-in
+7. User Signup/Sign-in-->There is a sign in/sign up feature to authenticate users before  posting in the community.

 **Technology** :